We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Temporary account restrictions typically last from several hours to one week.
 The time will be specified on the «your LinkedIn account has been temporarily restricted» error after you log in.
 It depends on whether it is your first or repeated restriction.

-Permanent account restrictions are the result of repeated temporary bans.
-It's pretty rare and is still not the end of the world.
 You can appeal your case by following an onscreen notice once you log in or in the Help Center (see how to contact LinkedIn below).
 As a last resort, use an account of your employee, relative, or friend.
 It is very hard to bypass the LinkedIn decision and create a new account.

-Once you are banned temporarily or forever, users will see the message in your profile: «this profile is not available on LinkedIn».
+Once you are banned temporarily or forever, users will see the message in your profile: «This profile is not available on LinkedIn».

-What happens to your LinkedIn account when it is restricted
+What happens to your LinkedIn account when it is restricted?

 Once you are temporarily restricted, you can’t access your account while the LinkedIn team reviews the issue.
 In case it is your first ban, you will have your account back in several hours.
 If repeated — you might be suspended for up to a week.
 It happens because LinkedIn algorithms detect suspicious activity from your side that violates their User Agreement or Professional Community Policies.